The optimized point-coupling interaction for the relativistic energy density functional of Hartree-Bogoliubov approach quantifying the nuclear bulk properties: Summary

 {\bf Declaration of competing interest}\\

 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.\\

 {\bf Acknowledgments}\\

 This work was financially supported by the Strategic Priority Research Program of Chinese Academy of Sciences (CAS, Grant Nos.
-XDB34000000) and National Natural Science Foundation of China (No. 11775277).
-We are appreciative of the computing resource provided by the Institute of Physics (PHYS\_T3 cluster) and the Academia Sinica Grid-computing Center Distributed Cloud resources (QDR4 and FDR5 clusters) of Academia Sinica, Taiwan.
+XDB34020100) and National Natural Science Foundation of China (No. 11775277).
+We are appreciative of the computing resource provided by the Institute of Physics (PHYS\_T3 cluster) and Academia Sinica Grid Computing Center (Grant No. AS-CFII-112-103; QDR4 and FDR5 clusters) of Academia Sinica, Taiwan.
 Part of the numerical calculations were performed at the Gansu Advanced Computing Center.
 YHL gratefully acknowledges the financial supports from the Chinese Academy of Sciences President's International Fellowship Initiative (No. 2019FYM0002) and appreciates the laptop (Dell M4800) partially sponsored by Pin-Kok Lam and Fong-Har Tang during the pandemic of COVID-19.
+PR gratefully acknowledges financial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany Excellence Strategy EXC-2094-390783311.